 Gambit Roulette: Subverted.
 The Terraists are an ancient cult that has been secretly manipulating the universe.
 When they try to put their plan (which involves predicting the action of every major player in the universe) into action however, it fails as often as not and They end up being controlled by a member who doesn't care about their religion.
 Then they all die.

 Gender Flip: Rubinsky is a black woman in the manga adaptation, named Adriana Rubinskaya.
 Her personality is the same, though, and she's just as bald as his male counterpart.
 (She's a lot prettier, though.
 The mangaka, Michihara Katsumi turned him into a woman because she was fed up with drawing men all the time.)

-General Failure: Distressingly common in the Alliance's officer corps; in fact, aside from Yang's allies and subordinates, this trope would seem to fit most of the FPA's brass.
+General Failure: Distressingly common in the Alliance's officer corps; in fact, aside from Yang's allies and subordinates, this trope would seem to fit most of the Alliance's brass.
 The same applies to most of the Old Guard nobles in the Empire as well; those who are not either ally themselves with Reinhard eventually or flee the country.

 Generican Empire: The two opposing factions are known simply as the Galactic Empire and the Free Planets Alliance.

 Genki Girl: Marika von Feuerbach, during most of her appearances.